plamb/pg_contrivance/README.md

 - [ ] much more...

 ## Acknowledgements
 Initially Contrivance steals/copies and liberally imitates concepts from [Moebius](https://github.com/robconery/moebius), particularly the Moebius.Runner and bulk-insert code (thanks [John Atten](https://github.com/xivSolutions)).
-If it wasn't for Rob's (both [Conery](https://github.com/robconery) and [Sullivan](https://github.com/datachomp)) and [Johnny Winn's](https://github.com/nurugger07) I would have never even thought about pursing my own thoughts of how I wanted a library to work or even started to code it.
-Their I can do anything attitude is infectious.
+If it wasn't for Rob's (both [Conery](https://github.com/robconery) and [Sullivan](https://github.com/datachomp)) and [Johnny Winn](https://github.com/nurugger07) I would have never even thought about pursing my own thoughts of how I wanted a library to work or even started to code it.
+Their "I can do anything" attitude is quite infectious.

 ## Warning/Versions
 This is experimental and highly dependent on [postgrex](https://github.com/ericmj/postgrex).
 Right now we are using Postgrex v0.10.0 but as functionality evolves changes there, it may cause breaking changes here.
 As time goes on, I will try to keep a feature matrix of what versions work with what version of Postgrex.